cyclic-software/www/content/posts/we-sound-like-idiots-when-we-talk-about-technical-debt.md

 When we use the term technical debt with non-technical business colleagues, they assume, that technical debt is analogous to financial debt.
 After a few minutes of discussion they are usually relieved to find that there is no actual money problem.
 Then after not seeing any tangible sign of a fire in the movie theater, they will then conclude that that we either don’t know what we are talking about or we are using the wrong terms or both.
-Think about their context, how quickly would the CFO get fired if they claimed “we have a lot of debt” but couldn’t produce a balance sheet with lenders, amounts, interest rates and terms?
+Think about their context, how quickly would the CFO get fired if they claimed &quot;we have a lot of debt&quot; but couldn’t produce a balance sheet with lenders, amounts, interest rates and terms?

-&gt; how quickly would the CFO get fired if they claimed “we have a lot of debt” but couldn’t produce a balance sheet
+&gt; how quickly would the CFO get fired if they claimed &quot;we have a lot of debt&quot; but couldn’t produce a balance sheet

 ‍